 Moving to Level 3 reflects the move from a mere understanding of processes and tools to the more cultural aspects of a lean transformation.

-LDMS IS THE KEY
+DAILY MANAGEMENT IS KEY

 To embed lean principles in employees’ DNA, Laverda puts a lot of effort into capability development.